parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-2/interactions/README.txt.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is now an OpenMP offload code and supports architectures with OpenMP 5.0+ offloading capabilities (e.g.,  Intel Xeon Phi, AMD GPUs).
+SimpleMOC-kernel is now an OpenMP offload code and supports architectures with compatible offload capabilities (e.g., GPUs with OpenMP 5.0 support).

 ==============================================================================
 Quick Start Guide